peteroupc/MailLib/api/com.upokecenter.util.DataUtilities.md

 * <code>bytes</code> - A byte array containing text encoded in UTF-8.

-* <code>replace</code> - If true, replaces invalid encoding with the replacement character (U + FFFD).
+* <code>replace</code> - If true, replaces invalid encoding with the replacement character (U+FFFD).
 If false, stops processing when invalid UTF-8 is seen.

 **Returns:**